akeneo/pim-community-dev/TESTING.md

 ### Today's situation

+Today, as of July the 5th 2018, we have on master:

+- backend tests:
+    - ~2200 end to end Behat tests
+    - ~3100 integration/end to end phpUnit
+    - ~50 acceptance Behat tests
+    - ~7000 phpSpec
+- a very few frontend tests

+Over a long period of time:

+- We added end to end Behat without bothering too much.
+Until the situation become out of control.
+- We wrote Behat tests without considering our business.
+We were describing a UI behavior, not a business use case.
+- We confused the type of test with the tool we used.
+We thought for instance that using phpUnit was making integration tests.
+- We accepted the builds to be longer and longer.

+But nothing is lost.
+It's time to change!

 ### The ideal pyramid

+To enhance the situtation, our goal should be to distribute evenly our tests as described in the following pyramid:

 ![Ideal tests pyramid](/tests_pyramid.png "Ideal tests pyramid")

+Of course, this pyramid is not a recipe to follow blindly.
+The most important to understand is that, relatively to our total number of tests:

+- We should have a very few end to end tests
+- We should have few integration tests
+- We should a lot more of acceptance and unit tests

 ### How to move towards the ideal pyramid?

+The path towards this ideal pyramid will be long and tortuous.
+But still:

+- We should avoid adding new end to end Behat tests in the `tests/legacy` folder.
+Instead, we should focus on writing acceptance tests.
+- We should avoid adding new integration phpUnit tests in that are not related to an adapter.
+- We should learn how to write correct Gherkin and acceptance tests.
+- We should accept that not everything needs to be tested evenly.
+Testing is a deliberate act and choice.
+- We should try to embrace TDD: _it helps testing what we need instead of what it does_.
+- We should use OOP correctly to avoid writing useless unit tests.

 ## FAQ